metabig/obs-custom-delay/README.md

-# Source Switcher for OBS Studio
+# Custom for OBS Studio

 Plugin for OBS Studio to add a custom delay using a filter